jclark/rpi-cm4-ptp-guide/chrony.md

 OPTIONS="-n /dev/ttyAMA3"
 ```

+(This is using `/dev/ttyAMA3` because Fedora has issues with `/dev/ttyAMA0`.
+With Raspberry Pi OS, you could use `/dev/ttyAMA0`.)

-GPSd is usually activate by a socket, but this isn't what we want.
+GPSd is usually activated by a socket, but this isn't what we want.
 So:

 ```
 sudo systemctl stop gpsd.socket